aws-samples/ec2-lamp-server/README.md

 LAMP
 - `webOption`: `Apache`, `Nginx` web server or `none`.
 - `phpVersion`: PHP version to install or `none`.
-Ubuntu template will use [Ondřej Surý's](https://deb.sury.org/) [ppa:ondrej/php](https://launchpad.net/~ondrej/+archive/ubuntu/php/) repository to install 5.6, 7.x and 8.x versions that are not in default Ubuntu repository
+Ubuntu template will use [Ondřej Surý's](https://deb.sury.org/) [ppa:ondrej/php](https://launchpad.net/~ondrej/+archive/ubuntu/php/) repository to PHP versions that are not in default Ubuntu repository
 - `databaseOption`: `MySQL`, `MariaDB`, `PostgreSQL` database server or `none`.
 MySQL option for Amazon Linux will attempt to use [MySQL Community Edition](https://www.mysql.com/products/community/) repository, where MySQL root password can be retrieved using the command `sudo grep password /var/log/mysqld.log`.
 Select `none` if using external database such as [Amazon RDS](https://aws.amazon.com/rds/).
 - `s3BucketName` (optional): name of [Amazon S3](https://aws.amazon.com/s3/) bucket to grant EC2 instance access using [IAM policy](https://aws.amazon.com/blogs/security/writing-iam-policies-how-to-grant-access-to-an-amazon-s3-bucket/).
 Leave text field empty not to grant access.
 A `*` value will grant the EC2 instance access to all S3 buckets in your AWS account and is usually not recommended.
 Default is empty.
 - `r53ZoneID` (optional):  [Amazon Route 53](https://aws.amazon.com/route53/) hosted zone ID to grant access for use with Certbot [certbot-dns-route53](#option-2-using-certbot-certbot-dns-route53-plugin) DNS plugin.
 A `*` value will grant access to all Route 53 zones in your AWS account.
 Permission is restricted to **_acme-challenge.\*** TXT DNS records using [resource record set permissions](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-permissions.html).
 Default is empty string for no access